julang0707/react/README.md

 ## Description

-Created a clone of Instram called "Instagramps" during class using React.
+Created a clone of Instagram called "Instagramps" during class using React.
 This was our initial introduction to React.